 Currently living in Stoughton, Massachusetts, I provide instruction in voice and piano from my private studio here in town, while also working as a Teaching Artist for Wellesley Theater Project and repertoire coach at the Walnut Hill School for the Arts.

-Additionally, I stay involved in the local community by serving on the Stoughton Cultural Council and as organist for the First United Methodist Church.
+Additionally, I stay involved in the local community by serving in local government and as organist for the First United Methodist Church.

 I previously spent thirteen years in Bloomington, Indiana, where I attended the Indiana University Jacobs School of Music as a piano performance major in the studio of Edmund Battersby.
 I also studied conducting, privately, with the late Thomas Dunn.

 I took the “scenic route” to graduation, completing my B.A. in Music in the spring of 2007.
 My husband, Alexander, then decided stay at IU to pursue his Ph.D. — which meant I got to continue being a part of Bloomington’s incredible performing arts community.

 During that time, in addition to accompanying music students in every studio I could, I was engaged to collaborate on a variety of classes — including the Musical Theatre Workshop in the Department of Theatre, Drama, & Contemporary Dance, taught by Tony-nominated choreographer George Pinney; Sylvia McNair’s Undergraduate Opera Workshop; and IU Ballet Theatre’s production of Who Cares?, under the guest direction of Balanchine protegé Merrill Ashley.
 I also had the privilege of conducting a portion of renowned soprano Carol Vaness’s Graduate Opera Workshop.

 Off-campus, I stayed busy as a music-director-for-hire, collaborating with a wide range of organizations, such as Cardinal Stage Company, Stages Bloomington, Bloomington Music Works, Brown County Playhouse, Monroe County Civic Theater, and the Bloomington Playwrights Project (BPP).